patrickbucher/daily-frontend-grind-q4-2024/2-typescript/02-your-first-typescript-application.md

-# Your first TypeScript application
+# Your First TypeScript Application

 The TypeScript compiler `tsc` can be installed using the Node Package Manager (NPM), which is distributed with Node.js.
 Install it from